 Launch of the GAR Special Report on Drought 2021

-Speech of UNCCD Executive Secretary Ibrahim Thiaw,
+Speech by the UNCCD Executive Secretary Ibrahim Thiaw:

 Thank you to Ms. Mami Mizutori, Special Representative of the Secretary-General for Disaster Risk Reduction, for her opening remarks.
 Thank you for putting together this special report on drought.